Precursor B-cell lymphoblastic leukemia: Subtypes

-Molecular Mechanisms
+Molecular mechanisms

 One interesting model of precursor B ALL shows aberrant function of a single gene, namely Pax5, as capable to change phenotype of B cells toward precursor cells.
+In approximately two-thirds of pediatric B-ALL patients, specific chromosomal translocations and their fusion genes are detectable, and these fusion genes play crucial roles as risk factors for strategic treatment.
+More than 200 fusion genes or mutated genes have been identified in ALL patients to date.

 Diagnosis

 t(12;21)-ETV/ CBFα has a better prognosis as compared to other subtypes.